 \ Maximum Depth (in meters): maximum channel depth over a normal cross-section.
 The maximal depth is 1.5 the mean depth for a parabolic cross-section.
-In turbidite system, the depth doesn't include the turbidity cloud thickness above the channel.
+In turbidites system, the depth doesn't include the turbidity cloud thickness above the channel (three time higher than the channel).
 This parameter controls the maximal thickness of a single laterally deposited body (Point Bar / LAPs).